This post lists more than 50 fun events and things to do in Amsterdam in 2023.

 Number one is Foodhallen.
-It’s best to arrive on an empty stomach and with a friend or two, so you can sample as many dishes as possible.
+Located in what used to be an old tram depot, it’s best to arrive on an empty stomach and with a friend or two, so you can sample as many dishes as possible.

 You’ll find a wide variety of food vendors selling dishes like dim sum, tacos, French pastries and desserts, and seafood, among others.

-When it comes to traditionally-Amsterdam eating establishments, try a brown cafe, which is a traditional Dutch pub.
+When it comes to traditional Amsterdam eating establishments, try a brown cafe, which is a traditional Dutch pub.